Succulent Identification Chart

 plants hanging from the edges of the leaves to guide you to more

 you can find in nurseries, garden centers, as a cutting from a friend or

 find out more about how to grow them successfully, this chart might help

 Identify your succulent by:

-- shape (strappy leaves)
+- shape (strappy or spiky leaves)